 Step 3: Screen Communities Online

 Since touring communities in person can be time-consuming, begin by evaluating CCRCs online.
-In the wake of COVID-19, many CCRCs have even started offering virtual tours that allow you to “walk” through community spaces and staged apartments.
+Many communities now offer virtual tours that allow you to “walk” through senior homes in Concord, community spaces and staged apartments.

 Reading online reviews is another way to screen communities.
-If the reviews complain about staff demeanor, quality of care, or the facility’s cleanliness, consider ruling that CCRC out.
+If reviews complain about staff demeanor, quality of care, or facility cleanliness, consider ruling that CCRC out.

 Step 4: Schedule In-Person Tours